Omicron Spreading At Unprecedented Rate: WHO - UrduPoint

 But, he stressed, "the reality is that Omicron is probably in most countries, even if it hasn't been detected yet."
 "Omicron is spreading at a rate we have not seen with any previous variant," he said.

-WHO expert Abdi Mahamud meanwhile told the press conference that modelling indicated that some countries in Europe -- already battling a fierce fifth pandemic wave -- could see Omicron become the dominant variant within days.

-The warnings came amid growing evidence that the new variant might be better at skirting vaccine protections than previous ones.
+His comments came amid growing evidence that the new variant might also be better at skirting vaccine protections than previous ones, but could cause milder symptoms.

-A study published by Pfizer Tuesday showed that two doses of its Covid jabs offer around 70 percent protection against severe disease from Omicron, compared to 93 percent against earlier variants.

-Data has also meanwhile indicated that the new variant might cause milder symptoms.

-- 'Very dangerous situation' - But WHO expert Bruce Aylward strenuously warned against "jumping to a conclusion that this is a mild disease."
-"If we go into a season like we're going into now when a lot of people want to get together for the holiday season, and we have a more transmissible virus," that we don't actually know is milder, "we could be setting ourselves up for a very dangerous situation," he warned.
+But Tedros cautioned against "dismissing Omicron as mild."
+"Surely, we have learned by now that we underestimate this virus at our peril," he said.

-Tedros also cautioned against "dismissing Omicron as mild," pointing out that even if the variant does cause less severe disease, the sheer number of cases could once again overwhelm unprepared health systems.
+"Even if Omicron does cause less severe disease, the sheer number of cases could once again overwhelm unprepared health systems.

-" He called on countries to use all possible measures to rein in the spread, including scaling up vaccination, encouraging mask-wearing and physical distancing.

-"Do it all.
-Do it consistently.
-Do it well."
-WHO emergencies director Michael Ryan also stressed that more data was needed to determine the severity of Omicron, urging countries to prepare to "deal with what is likely to happen, which is a large wave of cases."
-Those cases "may or may not be less severe, but ... will in themselves generate pressure on the health system," he said, insisting on the need to "reduce that pressure." - 'Vaccine hoarding' - As countries scramble to deal with Omicron, Tedros voiced concern that many were rolling out booster vaccine doses to the general population, warning that this could deepen inequity in vaccine access between wealthy and poorer countries.
+" The WHO chief also voiced concern that many countries are rushing to provide booster vaccine doses in response to the spread of Omicron, in light of the persistent glaring inequity in vaccine access between wealthy and poorer countries.

 "WHO is concerned that such programmes will repeat the Covid-19 vaccine hoarding" seen previously this year, he said.